seinecle/codapps/docs/generated-html/subdir/assembled adocs_temp_slides.md

 b.
 In the window that opens, click on “Update project libs”.
 Close the window
 c.
 Right click again on the project’s name.
 Click on “Clean and Build”.
 You should be good to go!

-== 3.
-Rare case: the check for updates fails

 It sometimes happens that the address that NetBeans checks for plugin updates is incorrect.